 ATTENDING THE ROUNDTABLE

-A live webcast of the roundtable will also be available on the day of the event, and the link will be posted on this website.
+A live webcast of the roundtable was available on the day of the event.